Don't miss the deadline. Apply now >

 Looking for a small business grant for women in Wisconsin?

-1. Our Amber Grant for Women.
-Our WomensNet judges award a $10,000 grant each month to our Amber Grant winner.
+Our WomensNet judges award three $10,000 grants each month to our Amber Grant winner.
 This can be for any kind of business — so long as it’s at least 50% woman-owned.
-And if you’re one of the monthly winners, you’re an automatic finalist for our year-end $25,000 Amber Grant.
-So taking just a few minutes right now can turn into $35,000 in grant money.
+And if you’re one of the three monthly winners, you’re an automatic finalist for our three year-end $50,000 Amber Grants.

 After you’ve applied for the Amber Grant, be sure to check out the resources below.
 There are business people in Wisconsin ready to help women entrepreneurs just like you.